 Why does my lawn have bubbles?
-When the ground becomes overly saturated, your lawn is unable to absorb excess amounts of water.
+This is caused when ground becomes overly saturated and your lawn is unable to absorb excess amounts of water.
 When the water accumulates, it becomes trapped below the surface of the grass root and rhizome layer.
 This causes the grass to “float” on top of the water creating a “grass bubble” (also known as a lawn bubble, lawn blister, or waterbed).

 It is important to address problems like lawn bubbles before your yard receives unnecessary amounts of damage.
 In this post, we will share more about what causes lawn blisters as well as a few helpful tips to eradicate them indefinitely.